Shadow-Devil/Shadow-Devil/README.md

 I have a strong interest in programming languages, type systems, and DataWeave.
 I am proficient in several programming languages, including Python 🐍, Java ☕, Kotlin, Groovy, Haskell, Php, JavaScript, and TypeScript.

 ### Connect with me 🤝
 You can connect with me on [LinkedIn](https://www.linkedin.com/in/f-schnabel) to see what I'm up to and to discuss any exciting opportunities.
-You can also find me on [Spotify](https://open.spotify.com/user/11173173655?si=6e482765bfac40a5) to check out my music taste. 🎧